petterreinholdtsen/noark5-tester/docs/epostlagring.md

 ```
 korrespondansepart: {
-  "korrespondansepartType" : "mottaker"
+  "korrespondansepartType" : "mottaker",
-  "navn" : to
+  "navn" : to,
-  "kontaktinformasjon.epostadresse" : to
+  "kontaktinformasjon.epostadresse" : to,
 }
 ```